-When we look at deprivation and poverty across the areas, Perth City had higher levels of income deprivation and employment deprivation than North and South Perthshire in 2013.
-Just under half of those living in North and South Perthshire were 'access deprived'.
-Levels of childhood poverty varied considerably between the localities in 2012, 12.4% of the population in Perth City, compared with 9.6% and 6.4% in North and South Perthshire respectively.
-A number of people who are affected by poverty have multiple and complex needs, which need to be dealt with early and appropriately.
+When we look at deprivation and poverty across the areas there are differences we will need to consider when planning our services.
+Perth City had higher levels of income deprivation and employment deprivation than North and South Perthshire in 2013.
+However, deprivation affects communities in different ways and just under half of those living in North and South Perthshire & Kinross are 'access deprived' i.e. they struggle to access services because they live in predominantly rural areas.

+Levels of childhood poverty varied considerably between the localities.
+In 2012, 12.4% of the population in Perth City in poverty, compared with 9.6% and 6.4% in North and South Perthshire & Kinross respectively.
+A number of people who are affected by poverty have multiple and complex needs, which need to be dealt with early and appropriately to avoid the need for a more costly response at a later stage.